 Deciding what to watch on any streaming platform can be downright overwhelming, so let’s create a ranking of the best streaming movies arriving this month.

 This list comprises not just classic prestige films, but also hidden gems you might’ve missed.
-Now presenting SNIPdaily’s ranking of the top 10 newly arrived (or returning), highly recommended movies to stream this February.
+Now presenting SNIPdaily’s ranking of the top 10, highly recommended movies to stream this May.